gunjan-bhatia1/System-Design/HLD/Foundation of Data Systems/Data Models and Query Languages.md

 * Column family concept in big data (cassandra and HBase) also use concept of locality

 MongoDB will mark the old space as "deleted" and move the updated document to a new location.
 This causes document moves and rewrites, which is slower and can lead to fragmentation.

+#### Convergence of document and relational databases (Hybrid is the future)

+* Using XML documents give similar experience as documents.
+Going forward support for JSON also came in  e.g. PostgresSQL
+* Document DB have Rethink DB and mongo drive which support joins also automatically reference at client side.
+But this will increase query time.